Stamford Woman Writing Her Own Success Story

 “I hated it,” she said.
 She answered an advertisement for Vital Computer Services later that year, despite poor grades in computer courses.
 The company was small, but the growth potential intrigued her.

 By developing a pool of technical writers for Wall Street firms and expanding the client base, she helped boost the company’s sales from $1 million to $8 million.
-She asked for a partnership in 1984 and was verbally told yes.
+She asked for a partnership in 1984 and the company verbally said yes.

-Still, she was only making $250.000 after five years in the company where the partners were making $1 million a year, before takes.
+Still, she was only making $250.000 after five years in the company.
+The partners were making $1 million a year.
 Meanwhile, she had bought a home in Stamford in 1986 with high mortgage payments.

 “I was sunk.
 I was getting up at 5 a.m. in the morning, but I was totally dead-ended,” she said of her career there.

 And when the stock market crashed in 1987, sales fell and her commission income consequently fell.
-The partnership promise was not honored, so she left in 1988 to form Essential Data.
+The company did no honor the partnership promise, so she left in 1988 to form Essential Data.

 Husband Mark Greenspan joined her later that year and her first child, Simone was born in January 1989.